Learning Twin

 Difficulty, format, and reading level pinned to ZPD.

 One architecture, three audiences.
 All three pass through the same consent gates.
 All three log to TraceLayer.
-Misconceptions detected during chat feed back into the Twin.

 Hint-giver, never answer-giver.
 Subject-scoped, Bloom's-aware.
 Will walk through reasoning step by step when a student is genuinely stuck — but won't write the essay or do the maths.